jtjcdc/TasteBuds/README.md

 * Sync with other social media
 * Ability to share and post recipes
 * Page of the most popular dish and restaurant for each taste tag the user has
+* User can toggle the settings to view only local matches, or national ones.

 ### 2. Screen Archetypes